webexpertsnepal13/wen-maintenance-mode/readme.txt

 * Bug fixes for background type video not being saved
 * Fixes for clear button displaying in backend when no media selected
 * Bug fixes for default color settings
+* Bug fix for Maintenance Mode status displaying status as OFF while navigating to other tabs

 = 1.5 =
 * Displayed maintenance mode status in admin bar